Review & Install Video

 Aggressive Muscle Car Sound.

-Constructed from CNC mandrel bent 2.5" diameter stainless steel tubing for a durable long life, the Extreme Performance Cat-Back System features two 304 polished stainless steel 4" tips with embossed "ROUSH" logo.
-Application.
+Constructed from CNC mandrel bent 2.50-inch diameter stainless steel tubing for a durable long life, the Extreme Performance Cat-Back System features two 304 polished stainless steel 4-inch tips with embossed "ROUSH" logo.

 This Roush Extreme Performance Cat-Back System will fit the 2005 to 2009 GT and 2007 to 2009 Shelby GT500 Mustangs with the factory rear valance.

 Technical Note: Americanmuscle recommends adding the 2005+ Mustang 304 Stainless Steel Exhaust Hanger Kit from the drop down option above, to provide more strength, stability and a cleaner installed appearance.
 If you have a 2007 Mustang you may need the kit for correct installation.

 CA Residents: WARNING: Cancer and Reproductive Harm - www.P65Warnings.ca.gov

 Installation Time: (approx) 2 Hours

 Difficulty Level:Light to Moderate mechanical skill required.

 ||None / Resonator